drewkramer/drew-hugo/site/content/resume.md

 **July 2014 – Present** <br>I've been working with a variety of clients for the past 4-5 years in helping them clarify their brand through branding & website design/development.

 #### Rockville High School
 **August 2013 – June 2014** <br>After graduating from college, I taught at Rockville HS in Rockville, MD as a technology education teacher.
-I taught Fundamentals of Technology to 200+ students ranging from 9th to 12th grade.
+The content area that I was teaching was Fundamentals of Technology to 200+ students ranging from 9th to 12th grade.

 #### B.S.E.
 Technology Education
-**Millersville University – Spring 2013**
-<br>Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut
-labore et
-dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation.
+**Millersville University – Spring 2013** <br>In 2013 I obtained my Bachelors degree with a focus in teaching technology education K-12.
+I am a certified teacher in both PA and MD as a result.
+Although I did not continue to pursue this career after I finished college, the skills and concepts that I took away from my education continue to carry over into my work today.
+This includes skills in graphic design, understanding of systems, team building, communication, and a deep understanding of the mix of art and technology.

 {{% /content-block %}}

 {{% content-block color="blue" title="Skills" %}}

-**UI/UX Design**
+**UI/UX Design** <br>
-<br>Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut
-labore et
-dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation.

 **Front-End Web Development**
 <br>Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut